How to Choose Between Cello vs Double Bass: A Comprehensive Guide

 But cello music sounds the same as what you see on paper.
 The double bass usually has a bass line when playing in an ensemble, such as an orchestra.

-1 thoughts on “How to Choose Between Cello vs Double Bass: A Comprehensive Guide
+One thought on “How to Choose Between Cello vs Double Bass: A Comprehensive Guide

 1. Pingback: How to Band Orchestra Instruments